tamagui/tamagui/README.md

 #### Extra performance for React Native

 To get a little more speed, add the following to your `metro.config.js`, which will allow SnackUI to "optimize itself".
 Basically, a few internal SnackUI views like Button can be optimized, but won't be by default as metro won't look for the SnackUI typescript files.
-To support this, just add `tsmain` to resolverMainFields, which snackui defines:
+To support this, just add `tsmain` to resolverMainFields like so:

 ```
 module.exports = {